AltimateAI/vscode-dbt-power-user/README.md

 ### <a id="projectscan">Altimate scan</a>

+#### Enhance Your Workspace with the Altimate Scanner!

-This feature allows you to run our scanner on all dbt projects in the workspace and list all the issues found in the problems panel.
-Depending on your team's conventions, these may or may not be required so they are listed at the warnings or information level.
-Currently, the following tests are available:
+Our new feature lets you swiftly scan all dbt projects in your workspace, bringing any issues straight to the problems panel.
+Depending on your team's conventions, we've classified potential discrepancies as warnings or just informational pointers.

+#### What the Scanner Checks For:

+- **Missing schema.yml Files**:

+  - If some models aren’t documented, they'll show up here.
-- Missing schema.yml files: Models not documented at all are captured in these errors.
-Seeds or ephemeral models are currently skipped in this test as these might be traditionally undocumented.
+  - _Note_: We give seeds or ephemeral models a pass, as they're often traditionally undocumented.

-- Missing documentation: Models that have a schema.yml file but have columns undocumented are captured in these errors.
-These columns are simply an indication of a mismatch between the model that is stored in the database and the one that is documented in the schema.yml file and is not necessarily an error.
-- Extra columns: Sometimes, as the model changes, columns are removed from the model but not from the schema.yml file.
-These columns are captured in these errors.
-It could also simply be a spelling mistake in the schema.yml file which would be a good find.
+- **Undocumented Columns**:

+  - For models with a schema.yml but with some columns left undocumented.
+  - This typically points to a mismatch between the actual database model and its documentation.
+It's more of a heads-up than an error.

+- **Extra Columns**:

+  - Over time, columns might get dropped from models but linger in the schema.yml.
+  - Our scanner catches this.
+Or, maybe it's just a typo in the schema.yml – good to know, right?

+- **Models Absent in the Database**:
+  - We'll flag seeds and models missing from the database.
+  - Maybe it's an unused model ripe for removal, or perhaps it’s a fresh model that's yet to make its debut in the database.

 ![projectscan](./media/images/project-scan.gif)